Go junking and picking in Asheville! Find two great areas to explore with many spots in close proximity, Biltmore Village and downtown.

 Antique Tobacco Barn: Our top choice for rummaging with 70,000 square feet warehouse packed with finished and unfinished antiques.
-It is located on Highway 81 (75 Swannonoa River Road, 828-252-7291) near Biltmore Estate.
+Amazing!
+It is located on Highway 81 (75 Swannonoa River Road).
 Read and see more!

 Village Antiques: They have discovered some great new sources of fabulous French country antiques.
 From monumental chateau armoires of the Languedoc to undulating wild cherry commodes from the foot of the Pyrenees, they travel to every corner of France to bring the most unique period French furniture and art.
 755 Biltmore Avenue

-ScreenDoor has over fifty dealer "cottages and porches" which showcase unique objects both old and new for your home, cabin.
+ScreenDoor: This is one of our favorites with a mix of antique, vintage and new.
+More than 50 dealer "cottages and porches" showcase unique objects both old and new for your home, cabin.
+Great spot for upcycled art!
 115 Fairview Road

-Downtown Asheville is another great spot for browsing for antiques with a dozen shops, mostly in the Lexington Avenue and Walnut Street areas.
+Downtown Asheville is another great spot for browsing for antiques:

-Stuf Antiques Inc., large general line antiques, lamp shades, and lamp repair, 52 Broadway
+Stuf Antiques Inc: Find a large general line of antiques, lamp shades, and lamp repair.
+52 Broadway